 The cost of the missions does not include:

 - Personal equipment (tent, clothes, shoes, sleeping bags, water bottle, backpack, headlamps, ...)

 - Antimalarial drugs and vaccines

-- Extra drinks, snacks and souvenirs
+- Extra drinks and snacks, as well as souvenirs

 - Accommodation at the hotel and any other expenses outside the official dates of the mission